JayantUppal/Infinity/README.md

 ### [Data Science](/Data%20Science)

-This contains tasks related to Data Science given under Phase-II of internship in StatusNeo (Sept 2020 - Present).
+This contains tasks related to Data Science given under Phase-II of internship in StatusNeo (Sept 2020 - May 2021).

 ### [Alpha AI](/AlphaAI)